 - Ben Webster – Sophisticated Lady

-Written by George Gershwin, this was one of Charlie Parker’s signature songs.
+Written by Ram Ramirez, this was one of Charlie Parker’s signature songs.
 And make sure to listen to Billie Holiday sing it.
 There’s a special cry to this song that’s very special.

 - Charlie Parker: The Essential Charlie Parker

 My One and Only Love, Infant Eyes, Peace (Horace Silver), Darn That Dream, Easy Living, Georgia on my Mind, When I Fall in Love, Misty, Chelsea Bridge, Prelude to a Kiss, You Don’t Know What Love Is, When Sunny Gets Blue, Angel Eyes, Skylark, Imagination, Blue in Green, My Romance, But Beautiful.

 As I’m sure many of you realize, there are lots of amazing songs that are not on this list that might be among your favorites.
 As I was putting together this list I discovered so many more great songs that I hadn’t played in a while, so please feel free to add your favorite ballads or recommended recordings in the comment section below.